rbadrinath/FCP/README.md

 * related\_arrays.c : Read two arrays (name[][] and scores) and search.
 * apnf.c   : We write a sequence of funcitons illustrating how arrays and pointers work in the context of function parameters.
+* arraySizePtr.c : It demonstrates some unusual usage of pointer and array declarations.
 ## const static and macro substitution
 * const.c	: know how const is used, for pointers and functions too
 * static.c	: know how 'static' is used